 In addition, the web14 server will be restarted during this period for a hardware upgrade, causing an approximately 3-minute additional outage for sites and email on that server only.

-We apologize for the trouble this caused customers who were affected.
+We apologize for the inconvenience this causes.